SamRFreitas/i-love-crypto/README.md

 ## Deploy

 **The last thing to mention is that GitHub Actions was implemented for CI/CD, where every time a push is made to the main branch, it triggers the actions.
 These actions include unit tests, E2E tests, and if they pass, it deploys to Vercel.
-This way, I only have to promote that deploy to production, ensuring a deployment with reliable updates and guaranteeing the quality of the project.**
+This way, I only have to promote that deploy to production, ensuring a deployment with reliable updates and guaranteeing the quality of the project.You can view the configuration of the jobs in the deploy.yml file inside the .github/workflows/deploy.yml directory.**